Everything You Need to Know About Hummingbird Nests

 Watching hummingbirds is more fun when you find a hummingbird nest.
 Learn how to attract these tiny fliers to nest in your yard.

-- Females build their nests 10 to 90 feet high, generally in trees or shrubs (with a few exceptions).
+- Female hummingbirds build their nests 10 to 90 feet high, generally in trees or shrubs (with a few exceptions).

 - Hummingbirds build velvety, compact cups with spongy floors and elastic sides that stretch as the young grow.
 They weave together twigs, plant fibers, and bits of leaves, and use spider silk as threads to bind their nests together and anchor them to the foundation.

 - Hummingbird eggs are about the size of navy beans.

 - Most females lay two eggs, which they incubate for 15 to 18 days.